scott-ftf/entropy_eth_keygen/README.md

 # Entropy keygen

 For experimenting with entropy sources.
-The entropy can  then be used to generate Ethereum private keys and addresses.
+The entropy can  then be used to generate Ethereum seed-phrase, private key and address.

+The main intend for this script is experimenting with entropy sources.
 Following the entropy generation, the script provides a series of tests to evaluative aspects of the randomness

 | Test Name                           | Purpose                                   |
 | ----------------------------------- | ----------------------------------------- |